BoskieBuenos/agraph/README.md

 # agraph
-The library lets you define your testing model in visibly accessible form - an ASCII graph.
+The ***agraph*** library lets you define your testing model in visibly accessible form - an ASCII graph.
 For example:
 ```
     Employee   Employee
            \   /